Last updated March 4, 2023

 Although dual citizenship doesn’t automatically lower your tax bill, it can be an important part of your overall tax strategy – especially if you’re a US citizen.

-You can learn more about this system of taxation here, but essentially, citizenship-based taxation forces all US passport holders to pay tax every year by virtue of being a US citizen.
+Essentially, citizenship-based taxation forces all US passport holders to pay tax every year by virtue of being a US citizen.

 Or, to completely rid themselves of the IRS, they’ll need to renounce their US citizenship entirely.

 Getting dual citizenship can, therefore, be an important step in either process.
-However, it does not, in itself, reduce your tax obligations or allow you to stop paying US taxes.
+However, it does not in itself reduce your tax obligations or allow you to stop paying US taxes.
 It’s the tool to get you there, not the solution.

 Additionally, if you plan to renounce entirely, you will clearly need another passport.

 Most US embassies won’t allow you to turn in your US passport unless you can prove that you have citizenship elsewhere, and becoming stateless can limit your travel and business opportunities.

 What’s worth noting, the United States doesn’t formally recognize dual citizenship, but it doesn’t prohibit it either.